Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

 Trainers have both a data entry that specifies details about the trainer itself and a file that details the party that they have.
 This page will detail the structure of the file that the party takes.

+Trainers also have a table that defines the text printed at various points in interacting with them, from the overworld to during battles.
+This is covered at the end.

 The vanilla fully-featured trainer mon structure:

 ```c